Top five Easter destinations

 1. Historical Warwickshire

-If you’re a history lover, start your holiday with a trip to the town of Warwick which combines quintessential British buildings with Arthurian legends and battles of Britain.
-Looming over the town is Warwick Castle, which offers a host of exhibitions about the castle and its history, including scandal, horror and magic.
+If you’re a history lover, why not take a trip to the town of Warwick, which plays host to beautiful buildings and Arthurian legends.
+Looming over the town is the imposing Warwick Castle.
+Take a tour and learn more about its thousand year history, including scandal, horro and magic.

 2. Bohemian Barcelona

 Perfect for a long weekend and just two hours away from the main London airports, Barcelona is ideal for an Easter break.
-Spring temperatures are usually warm, with al fresco tapas and sangria common among the many bars and cafés lining Las Ramblas and along the seafront.
+Spring temperatures are usually warm, with al fresco tapas and sangria common among the many bars and cafés lining La Rambla and seafront.

 Art lover or hater, it’s hard not to be impressed by Barcelona’s quirky architecture, including Gaudi’s still unfinished Sagrada Familia.
 Stroll around the hilltop Parc Güell and treat yourself to hot chocolate and churros, before taking the cable car from the harbour up to the hidden castle at the top of Montjuic Mountain.